How Index impacts DML Operations in SQL Server

 In our previous three articles, we saw how indexes make our search operations faster.
 As we know whenever a product comes into the market, there should be some advantages as well as disadvantages that exist of that product.
 This is also the same in the case of Indexes.
 In this article, we will discuss in detail, how indexes impact the insert, update and delete operations in SQL Server.

-Example to understand how Index impacts DML Operations:
+Example to understand how Index impacts DML Operations in SQL Server:

 -- Create Employee table with EmployeeId as Primary Key CREATE TABLE Employee ( EmployeeId INT Primary Key, AddressLine1 Varchar(2000) );